alexpovel/latex-cookbook/README.md

 With **english** in bold as the language in mind when this template was first created.
 It will remain the main language.

-All others languages require new translations to be added.
+All other languages require new translations to be added.
 You can add your own translations in [the respective file](yatt-translations.sty).

 There is currently no hope of also having 'variants' of languages (like british for english).
-`polyglossia` does not provide and interface for that, only for the main language (<https://tex.stackexchange.com/a/413592/120853>).
+`polyglossia` does not provide an interface for that, only for the main language (<https://tex.stackexchange.com/a/413592/120853>).

 ### Packages